-- Net Assets Without Donor Restrictions represents those resources for which there are no restrictions by donors as to their use. - Net Assets With Donor Restrictions represents those resources, the uses of which have been restricted by donors for a specific purpose or the passage of time.
-There were no net assets with donor restrictions at June 30, 2023 or June 30, 2022.
+- Net Assets Without Donor Restrictions represents those resources for which there are no restrictions by donors as to their use. - Net Assets With Donor Restrictions represents contributions and the net residual of assets with donor-imposed restrictions that are expected to be satisfied by performing certain activities or through the passage of time.
+The School had no donor restricted net assets at June 30, 2024 or 2023. - b.
+Recently Adopted Accounting Standard